UMAprotocol/UMIPs/UMIPs/omnibus_3_priceids.md

    - Yes.

 How often is the provided price updated?
-   - On Binance, the lower bound on the price update frequency is a minute.
+   - On Cryptowatch, the lower bound on the price update frequency is a minute.
-   - On Sushiswap, the price is updated with every Ethereum block
+   - On Sushiswap, the price is updated with every Ethereum block (~15 seconds)

 Is an API key required to query these sources?
    - No